Sioldly/Klipper/README.md

 ---

-**Note:** These modifications are designed to enhance the stability of the Anycubic S1C's automatic material switching system while achieving high-precision results through high-density bed probing and dynamic flow compensation[cite: 1, 2].
+**Note:** These modifications are designed to enhance the stability of the Anycubic S1C's automatic material switching system while achieving high-precision results through high-density bed probing and dynamic flow compensation.